vaginessa/python-windows-exe-builder/README.md

 # Usage

-First run `environment_setup.sh`,
+First run `environment_setup.py`,
 ```
-environment_setup.sh [options]

-Options:
+Usage: environment_setup.py [-h] -v version [-p file]

+Package a Python program for Windows on Mac and Linux.

+optional arguments:
+  -h, --help            show this help message and exit
+  -v version, --python version
--p | --python <version> : Specify version (27 for 2.7, 35 for 3.5 and so on)
+                        Specify Python version as such: 2 for 2.7, 3 for 3.5
+                        and 34 for 3.4.
+  -p file, --packages file
--e | --extra <file>     : Give file with a newline-separated list of PyPi packages to be installed
+                        [optional] Specify newline-separated list file of PyPi packages
--h | --help             : Print this help message and exit
+                        to install

 ```

 Then, simply run `wine pyinstaller [options for pyinstaller]`.